 Cooking is something that we all have to do sooner or later.
 It can be easy to get into a rut and cook the same dishes over and over again.
-Using the same spices and ingredients time after time can making cooking mundane and tedious rather than the joyful adventure it has the potential to be.
+Using the same spices and ingredients time after time can make cooking mundane and tedious rather than the joyful adventure it has the potential to be.
 Many people are intimidated by exotic spices because they don’t know what they taste like or how to use them.
 Adding exotic spices to your pantry can help you get out of a food rut and add some excitement to your dishes.
-If you’ve never tried to cook with exotic spices, feat not.
+If you’ve never tried to cook with exotic spices before, it’s time to take your best spice grinders out.
 We have a list of six exotic spices you should always have on hand and tips on how to use them.

 Tarragon is technically not a spice; it is a herb, but you can use it fresh or dried.
 It is a leafy green herb widely used in French cuisine, but not so much in American kitchens.
 Tarragon has a distinctive flavor, but it is rather subtle and will not overpower your dishes if used correctly.
 It is commonly used with fish and chicken and added to vinaigrettes and sauces.
 The flavor is similar to anise (a black licorice flavor), and people tend to either love it or hate it.